 Painters Tape – This is an optional product used to help when your medium is slightly hanging over the edge of the sticky part of your mat.

-With the Brother machine, you can not use the Silhouette or any other brand of mat in the machine.
-However, with the Silhouette, you can use other brands of mats in the Cameo, so lets say you find the Cricut mat on sale for better than the Silhouette, you can use those mats in your Silhouette, although, wait until your warranty is up before you change your brand of mat.
-It’s my understanding that the various companies will void your warranty if your not using their products to cut or print with.
+With the Brother machine, you can not use the Silhouette or any other brand of mats in the machine.
+However, with the Silhouette, you can use other brands of mats in the Cameo, so let’s say you find the Cricut mat on sale for better than the Silhouette, you can use those mats in your Silhouette, although, wait until your warranty is up before you change your brand of mat.
+It’s my understanding that the various companies will void your warranty if you’re not using their products to cut or print with. — Added May 2017 Using other mats on your cameo can create calibration problems, and it is very difficult to re-calibrate the machine.
+Please stay with the silhouette mat b.

 Both brands have different blades.
 With Brother to cut fabric and freezer paper you only need the Standard Blade.
 I do not know in regards to stencil template plastic which you would need since I don’t use the plastic to mark my quilting patterns with.
 I only use my Brother for fabric cutting, so, I don’t feel the need to purchase a second blade holder and keep it for paper only.